zerasul/genesis-code-docs/docs/install.md

 Cannot load'%GDK%' module. for more information, please run 'Import-Module %GDK%'.
 ```

+**NOTE**: Since v1.5.1 of Genesis Code this Configuration is made when a new Project is created.
+No more extra configuration is needed.

-This is becasuse you are using PowerShell instead CMD Prompt; you can fix this in two ways:
+This is because you are using PowerShell instead CMD Prompt; you can fix this in two ways:

 * Run ```cmd``` command on gens-code terminal.
 * Change default terminal, using the command ```>Terminal: Select default Profile``` and select Command Prompt (cmd).